Arpana-10/ssl_project/README.md

 #### Tree Structure check

 As soon as a student uploads a solution, first the file type gets verified and if the file type is **.zip** or **.tgz**, the tree structure for that submission gets verified and the marks and feedback for that submission gets updated accordingly.
+> `Note:` The students are required to put all the required files and folders inside a folder and compress that **single** folder to any required type extension and then make submission of the created archive file.

 #### Pending Assignments